The global skills and competency framework for the digital world

 Activities may include, but are not limited to:

-• establishing and managing collaborative delivery teams
+• establishing and managing collaborative delivery teams, ensuring they have the necessary resources and skills

-• maintaining delivery momentum through effective processes
+• maintaining delivery momentum through effective processes, including change control and risk management

-• conducting reviews and facilitating continuous improvement
+• conducting reviews, facilitating continuous improvement and monitoring quality and performance

-• using visual techniques for tracking and reporting progress
+• communicating with technical and non-technical stakeholders, using visual techniques for tracking and reporting progress

-• planning deliveries, coordinating with stakeholders to align deliverables and milestones
+• managing and prioritising work items, planning deliveries and coordinating with stakeholders to align deliverables and milestones

 • ensuring closure and transition of delivered products/services.